There is always a better way to test your software.

 6. Use the Right Browser Metrics

-Just as you prioritize test cases based on their importance to the business critical aspects of your product, so too should you place equal emphasis on the operating systems and browsers of greatest user significance.
+Just as you prioritize test cases based on their importance to the business critical aspects of your product, it’s just as important to place equal emphasis on the operating systems and browsers for the greatest user satisfaction.
 Script execution should follow your OS/browser chart so you cover the priorities first.

 Plan your automation suite so that you can execute test scripts on different platforms and browsers regularly, ensuring a robust final product that is in line with market usage and trends.